-White Island eruption: the dead, the missing and the injured
+White Island eruption: The dead, the missing and the injured

 We know 24 were Australian, nine were from the United States, five were Kiwis, four were Germans, two were Chinese and one was Malaysian.

-Police have confirmed five of those people have died - one was a Kiwi and the other was the Malaysian tourist.
+Police have confirmed five of those people have died - of those identified, one was a Kiwi and the other was the Malaysian tourist.

 But authorities are still working to establish who people are and what happened to them.